epicf/ef/README.md

-Epicf is a software for charged particles dynamics simulation.
+Ef is a software for charged particles dynamics simulation.
 It's primary areas of application are accelerator science and plasma physics.

-Epicf focuses on nonrelativistic energies.
+Ef focuses on nonrelativistic energies.
 Currently, particular emphasis is placed on low-energy beams, such that can be found in ion sources and electron guns.

 Particles dynamics is traced under action of external electromagnetic fields.